interNFT/nft-rfc/nft_rfc_009.md

 2.  **extension (a type of Linked Resource)**: A JSON-LD extension of the current document.
 The RDF statements in the extension are to be included in the current IID document, where specified by a "transclude" property.
-For example, you might provide additional service endpoint definitions in an linked resource.
-Those endpoints can be verified as associated with that IID, but only by those parties who secure those definitions through other, privacy respecting means.
-This property standardizes how to verifiably move arbitrary RDF statements out of the IID document itself to provide additional security and privacy.
+For example, additional service endpoint definitions may be added in a linked resource.
+    These endpoints can be verified as being associated with the IID.
+But only by those parties who secure the definitions through other privacy respecting mechanisms.
+This property standardizes how to verifiably move arbitrary RDF statements outside of the IID document context, to provide additional security and privacy.

-4.  **executableRight (a type of Linked Resource)**: This resource is an executable capability that can be invoked by the IID owner or its designate, using cryptographic materials defined elsewhere in the document.
+4.  **executableRight (a type of Linked Resource)**: This resource is a machine-executable capability that can be invoked by the IID owner or its delegate, using cryptographic materials defined elsewhere in the IID document Verification Methods property.

 5.  **assertion (a rel value for a Linked Resource)**: Verifiable credentials, verified claims, claim tokens as described in NFT-RFC-008.
 This allows arbitrary, yet verifiable attestations to be made either about the asset or about the resources defined by IID references.
-    The attributes represented in these claims can be retrieved via the NFT interface using a query by example (graph query) mechanism.
+    The attributes represented in these claims can be retrieved through the token interface using a Query by Example (graph query) mechanism.

 6.  **rel (a property of Linked Resource)**: Defines the relationship of this resource to the IID asset.
 Known values include: